[?] Subscribe To This Site

 • Chlamydia spp

-Rates of infection with Bordetella bronchiseptica are higher in weanlings than in adults, while more adults get sick with Snuffles than do weanlings.
-Meaning: You might consider treating a sneezing weanling with antibiotics, but especially if the symptoms are very mild.
+: Rates of infection with Bordetella bronchiseptica are higher in weanlings than in adults, while more adults get sick with Snuffles than do weanlings.

 Other animal species such as dogs, guinea pigs and hedgehogs commonly carry bordetella germs.
 The best way to prevent bordetella in rabbits is to avoid contact with other animals.
 That said, we know many rabbit lovers (including breeders) whose rabbits, dogs and cats are best buddies.

 Additionally, Bordetella in rabbits is already very common.
-(The rabbits that get sick are usually sick with Bordatella AND another germ--their immune systems are not up to par.)
+(The rabbits that get sick are usually sick with Bordetella AND another germ--their immune systems are not up to par.)

 Cleaning: